-1. Haworth Central Park Location Rawdon Road/Butt Lane, Hawo Size 2.84ha.
-Proximity to community served (ref NPPF 100a) The park is centrally situated w as well as a wider visitor/touris Local in character/extensive tract of land? (ref NPPF 100c) The space is local in character.
-Landscape significance, e.g. beauty, tranquillity (ref NPPF 100b) Yes - listed as a Historic Park an open space' in the Haworth Co and as 'providing a positive cor many important views/vistas.
-C a coveted Green Flag.
-Green Fl England and Wales and is a me The park has kept this green fla Historic significance (ref NPPF 100b) Yes - listed as a Historic Park an Emmott Rawdon Estate sold th On the 26 January 1929 Hawor but laying out has proved diffic deferred until later".
-On the 12 to commemorate the opening of their Majesties King George Recreational value (ref NPPF 100b) Yes - prized local amenity for of course children who just co community benefits from takin a result of this.
-Friends of Haw projects in the park, including 2013.
-More recently they have put a stop to memorials being for all ages from a play on the visitors alike.
-The park forms p into the village.
-The park hosts bears picnics, Shakespeare in t by tourists and the local comm Wildlife richness (ref NPPF 100b) Limited - provides local habita and other wildlife seen in the p Summary Assessment/ Basis for Recommendation This is a very important comm ity to the community it serves historic and recreational reso care/involvement, it is a demo Recommendation Designate as Local Green Spa vorth.
+1. Haworth Central Park Location Rawdon Road/Butt Lane, Haworth.
+Size 2.84ha.
+Proximity to community served (ref NPPF 100a) The park is centrally situated within Haworth village and serves the whole community as well as a wider visitor/tourist constituency.
+Local in character/extensive tract of land? (ref NPPF 100c) The space is local in character.
+Landscape significance, e.g. beauty, tranquillity (ref NPPF 100b) Yes - listed as a Historic Park and Garden by Historic England.
+Also identified as a 'key open space' in the Haworth Conservation Area Appraisal, with many 'important trees' and as 'providing a positive contribution to character'.
+The park receives and affords many important views/vistas.
+On the 21st July 2006, Haworth Central Park was awarded a coveted Green Flag.
+Green Flag is the national award for parks and green spaces in England and Wales and is a means of recognising the park as a high quality green space.
+The park has kept this green flag status ever since.
+Historic significance (ref NPPF 100b) Yes - listed as a Historic Park and Garden by Historic England.
+On 17th November 1926 Emmott Rawdon Estate sold the land for the park to Haworth Urban District Council.
+On the 26 January 1929 Haworth Central Park was completed; "Site an excellent one but laying out has proved difficult due to steepness.
+Cost £11,000 so bowling green deferred until later".
+On the 12th May 1937 a tablet was erected at Haworth Central Park to commemorate the opening of the bowling green and pavilion on the coronation day of their Majesties King George VI and Queen Elizabeth.
+Recreational value (ref NPPF 100b) Yes - prized local amenity for local people.
+It is well-used by dog walkers, joggers and of course children who just come to play.
+Events are held in the park and the local community benefits from taking part in the events and income that is provided as a result of this.
+Friends of Haworth Park work hard and have carried out numerous projects in the park, including securing a grant and restoring the parks bandstand in 2013.
+More recently they have worked on a project for a memorial garden to try to put a stop to memorials being placed in the surrounding moors.
+There is something for all ages from a play on the slide, to a simple stroll.
+Well-used by locals and tourists/ visitors alike.
+The park forms part of the main tourist route from the KWVR Station into the village.
+The park hosts a full calendar of events from 1940s weekend, teddy bears picnics, Shakespeare in the park and steampunk festivals that are well received by tourists and the local community.
+Wildlife richness (ref NPPF 100b) Limited - provides local habitat in the built-up area of Haworth, with birds, squirrels and other wildlife seen in the park through the year.
+Summary Assessment/ Basis for Recommendation This is a very important community site, both local in character and in close proximity to the community it serves.
+It has particular local significance as a key landscape, historic and recreational resource.
+Given its intensive community use and community care/involvement, it is a demonstrably special space for local people.
+Recommendation Designate as Local Green Space.